Search This Blog

 Howard McNear and Marjorie Main as The Hittaway's

-That evening, he orders her to get rid of all of the rocks and other junk she has collected because the next day, they must climb an 8,000-foot tall mountain, and he fears the trailer weighs too much.
+That evening, he orders her to get rid of all the rocks and other junk she has collected because they must climb an 8,000-foot tall mountain the next day, and he fears the trailer weighs too much.
 As Nicky and Tacy drive up and down the mountain, everything Tacy had said she had gotten rid of rolls out from its hiding space.
 At the top of the mountain, Nicky stops to rest and discovers Tacy's items.
 In a rage, he tosses everything off the cliff.

 Several weeks later, the marriage has fallen apart.
 When they made it down the mountain, Nicky had gone for a drive to cool off, and when he returned, Tacy had taken the trailer and left.
 After a search that covered several states, he had finally found her.
 Tacy was in negotiations to sell the trailer when Nicky walks in.
 He starts to apologize but stops and leaves, considering it useless.
 Tacy watches him leave but decides to run out into the pouring rain after him.
 The film ends as the two have a tearful reconciliation.

-For a bit of fun, I thought I'd do a little Question and Answer section for this and future movie reviews.
-Feel free to fill in your own answers in the comments section down below!
+For a bit of fun, I thought I'd do a little question-and-answer section for this and future movie reviews.
+Feel free to fill in your own answers in the comments section below!

 Who Was the MVP of the Movie?